guylabs/macstrap/Readme.md

 # macstrap

-> Easily set up your OS X from scratch.
+> Set up your macOS from scratch.

 macstrap is a command line tool to simplify the initial setup or the reinstallation of command line tools and GUI applications in OS X. To install and keep them up to date macstrap uses [homebrew](http://brew.sh) for the command